faceyspacey/extract-css-chunks-webpack-plugin/README.md

 ## Contributing
 We use [commitizen](https://github.com/commitizen/cz-cli), so run `npm run cm` to make commits.
 A command-line form will appear, requiring you answer a few questions to automatically produce a nicely formatted commit.
 Releases, semantic version numbers, tags and changelogs will automatically be generated based on these commits thanks to [semantic-release](https://github.com/semantic-release/semantic-release).
 Be good.

+## More from FaceySpacey in Reactlandia
+- [redux-first-router](https://github.com/faceyspacey/redux-first-router).
+It's made to work perfectly with *Universal*.
+Together they comprise our *"frameworkless"* Redux-based approach to what Next.js does (splitting, SSR, prefetching, and routing). *People are lovin it by the way* 😎